Skip to main content

 All examples depicted here are captured in (interactive) Jupyter notebooks.

-We are going to make use of the packages multiversx-sdk-core, multiversx-sdk-wallet and multiversx-sdk-network-providers (available as of January 2023), which were previously nicknamed erdpy-eggs.
-These packages can be installed directly from GitHub or from PyPI.
+We are going to use the multiversx-sdk-py package.
+This package can be installed directly from GitHub or from PyPI.

-Example for installing the packages directly from GitHub, using a requirements.txt file:
+Example for installing the package directly from GitHub, using a requirements.txt file:

 Addresses